DrLemon75/DrLemon75/README.md

 - 👋 Hi, I’m @DrLemon75
 - 👀 I’m interested in acquiring a minimum accetable programming level according to the IT industry standard so as to "decode" system thinking in coding terms
-- 🌱 I’m currently learning Pyhton for data science, specialy machine learning and deep learning
+- 🌱 I’m currently learning Pyhton for data science (machine learning and deep learning) and some basic courses on Quantum Information Systems (QIS)
-- 💞️ I’m looking to collaborate on projects for data science
+- 💞️ I’m looking to collaborate on projects related to system thinking
 - 📫 How to reach me: send an email to nspersico@hotmail.com

 <!---